OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Remove-Service.md

 Specifies **ServiceController** objects that represent the services to remove.
 Enter a variable that contains the objects, or type a command or expression that gets the objects.

+The **InputObject** parameter doesn't enumerate collections.
+If a collection is passed, an error is thrown.
+When working with collections, pipe the input to enumerate the values.

 ```yaml
 Type: System.ServiceProcess.ServiceController